balaarjunan/UI-Code-Review/PURE code.md

 6. Emphasis semi-colon;
 7. Loops should always have parenthesis

-#EXTENDABLE
+#EXTENSIBLE

 1. No arbitrary constants. [e.g height = height + 30 +'px', use a constants instead var heightAdjustment = 30;]
-2. Are the methods extendable in future, be cautious about over-engineering
+2. Are the methods extensible in future, be cautious about over-engineering
+3. Follows 3-tier architecture